duuoong/awesome-medium-blogs/README.md

 - - -

 All articles listed are my personal opinions.
 If you have any question about this opinionated list, do not hesitate open an issue on GitHub.

-If you want to read articles on Medium for free, you can use https://freedium.cfd/
+If you don't have the conditions to buy a membership account, you can read articles on Medium for free here https://freedium.cfd/.
+Of course if you have the conditions, I recommend you respect the efforts of the authors and Medium by registering for a membership account like I am doing.